 Formed by volcanic eruptions, the Los Jameos de Agua have been developed into a popular tourist attraction.
 As well as being able to admire the beauty of the natural caves, a swimming pool, garden, bar, restaurant and concert hall has also been added to complete the unique experience.

 If you are looking for man-made attractions then you will not be disappointed either.
-Lanzarote has many fortresses around its coast such as Santa Barbara Castle which date around the 16th century and were used as watch towers to look for pirates who plagued the island and in particular the capital. .
+Lanzarote has many fortresses around its capital, Arrecife, such as San Jose Castle and San Gabriel Castle. ,The forts were used as watch towers to look out for pirates who plagued the island and in particular the capital. .
 Please note Santa Barbara Castle is located in Teguise.
 The fortresses in Arrecife are: San Jose Castle (contemporary art museum and excellent restaurant overlooking Arrecife harbour) and San Gabriel Castle.

-Visit Lanzarote with a cheap flight from Jet2.com and enjoy the fantastic landscapes, amazing beaches, and the wealth of activities on offer.
+Visit Lanzarote with cheap flights from Jet2.com and enjoy the fantastic landscapes, amazing beaches, and wealth of activities on offer.

 Fun Seekers in Lanzarote

-Head to Puerto Calero for sailing where you can catch a ride or hire a yacht yourself and the areas of Famara and La Santa are so fantastic for surfing that they are known as the Hawaii of Europe.
+Head to Puerto Calero for sailing where you can catch a ride or hire a yacht yourself.Plus, the areas of Famara and La Santa are so fantastic for surfing that they are known as the Hawaii of Europe.